4richardchen/new-computer/uninstallall.md

 It does an extremely opinionated and highly personalized uninstallation, with my preferences.
 Please adjust as needed!

 It arose from this [original inspiration](https://github.com/18F/laptop).
-It could be called a wipe script or a leave work (fired, terminated, laid off, discharged, etc.) script.
+Is there a good term for this type of script?
+Submit a pull request if so.
+This could be called a wipe script or a leave work (fired, terminated, laid off, discharged, etc.) script or an uninstallAll script or a pre-reformat script which clears all personal data.
 It should take lessons from other such scripts, though I found none.
 Its spirit for leaving a job should be to ensure user privacy.
 It may purposefully, superfluously, jealously protect privacy.

 Todo list:
 * make a marketing site, likely in github-pages